What is the answer to LinkedIn Pinpoint #599?

 Terms like 'Square' and 'Butterfly' often have additional words (like 'knot') that complete their meaning in specific contexts.

+Use mythological references as clues to broader categories.
 When you spot a mythological term like 'Gordian,' consider what practical or technical category it might represent.

 Think beyond the most obvious meaning of each word